 Area pages allow prospects to filter listings by

 - Type of property

-Thanks to their capability in narrowing down listings, IDX pages are useful for both agents who work in a focused area, and people searching for specific properties.
+Thanks to their capability in narrowing down listings, area pages are useful for both agents who work in a focused area, and people searching for specific properties.
 It’s an excellent idea to feature your most intriguing listings to make sure your prospects see them, and allow site visitors to favorite listings they want to look at again.
 Don’t forget to include map search either.
 Not only do people stay on pages that offer visuals longer, but action is more likely in 40% of targeted users.

 4) Active Blog